 - Sturdy brown fabric or other cake colour of your preference

 - Stuffing for filling for the stuffed toy

 - Squeakers (optional)

 - Complimentary coloured thread

 - Sewing machine and general cutting / sewing supplies

-I made two bones.
+I made two birthday bones at the same time.
 I figured I might as well use up the scrap of heavy brown corduroy material in my stash.
 Yay for stash busting!
-You’ll see double the action in the collaged photos below as would be needed for a single toy.
+You’ll see double the action in the collaged photos below as would be needed for a single DIY birthday bone dog toy.

 Making a DIY Birthday Bone Dog Toy

 - Cut two identical bone shapes of strong fabric for the main body of the toy.
 Scale to suit your pet and available materials.
 Bones are pretty easy to free-hand (folding the material into quarters is a sneaky way to make a symmetrical shape) but if you aren’t comfortable free-handing a bone, there are plenty of free outline bone shapes online that you can print and use as a pattern.

 - Cut a piece of fleece for the icing.
 Ensure that it will fit onto the toy without encroaching on the seam allowances.